RogerLapin/pocProm/README.md

 ## PURPOSE

-The purpose of this raw project is to test some metrics devoted to be requested by prometheys
+The purpose of this raw project is to test some metrics devoted to be requested by prometheus